Odin Biron: Biography

 It is very common for LGBT performers in Russia to avoid coming out, with an unspoken don't ask, don't tell arrangement between the entertainment industry and the mainstream press.
 After the passage of 2013's Russian LGBT propaganda law, Biron's Interns co-star and former Orthodox priest Ivan Okhlobystin made international news with genocidally homophobic remarks made in a December 2013 talk in Novosibirsk, leading Biron to consider leaving the show and Russian TV altogether.
 As a result, he came out in an interview with New York magazine in early 2015, to mixed reactions, reported in the Russian press accompanied by mentions of Okhlobystin's remarks.
 After an initial reaction leaving Biron with "a sense of physical danger, political danger", he initially left Russia.
 He returned later without any apparent negative effect on his career, though his friendship with Okhlobystin had become untenable after the former priest's reaction describing him as a "pervert" and a "sodomite".

 Biron lived in Moscow with his boyfriend, a Kazakh film director, and has a brother who lives in Arlington, VA, while his mother lives in New Zealand.
 In an interview with Minnesota's Star Tribune in May 2015, however, he mentioned that he was back in the United States permanently and, as well as acting, was pursuing a Le Cordon Bleu culinary degree.

-From 2016-2022 he lived in Moscow and worked at Gogol Center.
-Since 2022 he lives in Berlin.
+From 2016 to 2022, he lived in Moscow and worked at the Gogol Center.
+Since 2022, he has lived in Berlin.